KevinJump/Our.Umbraco.SilentUpgrade/readme.md

 If the process fails then the site will fall back to the default install screen and you will have to process through the steps as normal.

+## Disclaimer
+While every effort has been made to test the upgrade of umbraco between versions using this package, we cannot accept any responsability to a botched update or missing things. **You should always test upgrades before putting them somewhere that you care about**

 ## Known Issues